-In accordance with the terms of each NEO's employment agreement, each NEO was eligible for additional annual incentive compensation.
-As compared to our peer group, we target our NEO incentive compensation to be commensurate with other public homebuilders of similar size.
-The incentive compensation is designed to comply with the requirements of Section 162(m) of the Code to ensure the tax deductibility of incentive compensation paid to our named executive officers.
+In accordance with the terms of each NEO's employment agreement, each NEO is eligible for annual incentive compensation.
+As compared to our peer group, we target our NEO incentive compensation to be commensurate with other public homebuilders.
+The incentive compensation is designed to comply with the requirements of Section 162(m) of the Code to ensure the tax deductibility of incentive compensation paid to our NEOs.
 Under Section 162(m), we cannot deduct compensation in excess of \$1 million that is paid to an NEO in any year unless the compensation qualifies as "performance-based" compensation under Section 162(m).

 We believe investors within the public homebuilder industry look to several key financial metrics when valuing companies.
-These metrics include Adjusted EBITDA, return on assets and return on equity.
-For our NEOs, we have structured the cash incentive component of their compensation to result in the possible award of a percentage of Adjusted EBITDA, as defined below.
+These metrics include adjusted EBITDA, return on assets and return on equity.
+We believe these metrics are readily accepted by the capital markets and investment communities as key measures of a company's performance.
+The Compensation Committee has concluded that the combination of these metrics sets an optimal incentive program for our executive officers and aligns their interests with our stockholders.
+The Company believes that the use of these metrics together results in an appropriate and acceptable balance between operating results (adjusted EBITDA), balance sheet and capital resource management (return on asset and return on equity), and our success in these measures against peer companies.
+For our NEOs, we have structured the cash incentive component of their compensation to result in the possible award of a percentage of the Company's Adjusted EBITDA, as defined below.
 The level of the cash incentive award is based upon our financial performance compared to other public homebuilders in multiple metrics.
 If the Company compares favorably (e.g., the top half) in each metric (i.e., return on assets and return on equity), the executive is eligible for the maximum award, subject to formal Compensation Committee approval.

 Where the Company's performance falls in the lower levels of the metric, the executive is entitled to a lower, or no, bonus, also subject to formal Compensation Committee approval.